-Paralegal educational programs in the United States vary considerably in length and substance.
-Although regulation is a hot topic nationally, the paralegal profession is presently not regulated (with the exception of the state of California) and individuals using the titles “paralegal” and “legal assistant” are not required to be licensed or to meet any specific educational or experiential qualifications.
+Paralegal educational programs can vary considerably in term and substance in the U.S. With the exception of the state of California, the paralegal profession is not presently regulated.
+Individuals using the titles “paralegal” and “legal assistant” are not required to be licensed or to meet any specific educational or experiential qualifications.

 Types of Paralegal Programs

-According to the American Bar Association, over 1,000 institutions across the United States offer formal paralegal education programs leading to either a degree or certificate.
+Over 1,000 institutions across the U.S. offer formal paralegal education programs leading to either a degree or certificate, according to the American Bar Association.
 These programs include:

 - Associates degrees offered by two-year community and junior colleges